LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 ### Recovery Commands as an Off-chain Service

 As explained in the previous subsections, these recovery commands require specific information from the terminated sidechain to be available.
-In particular, for the message recovery mechanism, all the pending CCMs and the state of the sidechain outbox (root, size, and append path) up to the last non-pending CCM have to be available.
+In particular, for the message recovery mechanism, all the pending CCMs, their position in the sidechain outbox root, and the state of the sidechain outbox (root, size, and append path) up to the last non-pending CCM have to be available.
 For the state recovery mechanism, the sidechain state up to the last valid cross-chain update has to be available.
 Moreover, this information has to be updated for future recovery commands every time a recovery command is successfully processed.